 Sip traditional mint tea in the home of a Berber family living in the High Atlas Mountains.

-Discover Fez's ancient center, a maze of colorful markets and mosques.
+On a private tour, discover Fez's ancient maze of colorful markets and mosques.

 Itinerary - 9 Days

 Day 1 — Arrive Casablanca/Fez